Image from 1917 Suffolk Chronicle And Mercury

 Soldiers’ Effects to Maria E. Rose – mother.

-Isaac is also remembered on St. John the Baptist Church memorial, Ipswich
+Isaac is also remembered on the war memorial at St. John the Baptist Church, Ipswich.

 Suffolk Regiment, 8th Battalion:

 The Suffolk Regiment the 8th Battalion the battle of Pilckem Ridge

 The attacking front of nearly 8 miles from the Menin road to the Zillebeke-Zandvoorde road.

 A scene of the most desperate fighting in the opening battle, although the depth of the British advance was greatest in the direction of Langemarck.

 The 8th Battalion reached its assembly position about 02:00 hrs on the 31st July and by zero hour (03:50 hrs) had established its headquarters at Wellington Crescent.

 As “C” Company was passing through Zillebecke a shell burst amongst them, killing and wounding several of the men.